c0dejump/HawkScan/README.md

       -r             recursive dir/files
       --cookie COOKIE  Scan with an authentification cookie
       --exclude EXCLUDE  To define a page type to exclude during scan
+      --timesleep TS     To define a timesleep/rate-limit if app is unstable during scan